DaneTheory/project-templator/docs/Template package management.md

 You may incorporate conflict resolution strategies such as using the template package version or simply first (or last) wins etc.

+## Implementation

+Some logic for extending/merging templates from multiple sources can be found in [package-retriever](https://github.com/kristianmandrup/package-retriever/blob/master/src/extend/index.ts)

+Please help make this happen!